AleG03/awsm/README.md

     # The -E flag allows for extended regex (using | for OR).
     # The -q flag makes grep silent; we only care about its exit code.
     if echo "$output" | grep -q -E 'ExpiredToken|token.*expired'; then
         # The token is expired!
-Time for some magic.
         echo -e "\033[33mAWS token expired.
 Refreshing session for '$AWS_PROFILE'...\033[0m" >&2

         # Call our awsmp helper to refresh the credentials.